PengxinChai/tubulin-lattice-subtraction/README.md

 Perform multi-curve fitting In the motion-corrected folder, run the following command:

 “mcurve_fitting_2D.py -h” “mcurve_fitting_2D.py --pixel_size_ang 0.868 --poly_expon 2 XXX_split.star”

+Check the results using relion_display.
+Make sure the MT-segments are properly sampled.

 Split each MT segment into smaller segments.
 It has been found that the subtraction is more clean when subtracting smaller segments for MT singlets.
 For MT doublet, this step is not necessary.
 It is because MT singlet is more heterogeneous(non-uniform diameter, helical twist) than MT doublet.